Touch-optimized spreadsheet program still has a long way to go

-With Microsoft's push to prioritize cross-platform services as well as be a mobile-first company, it's become very important to provide programs on iOS and Android, instead of trying to convince users to adopt software on Windows and Windows Phone.
+Microsoft Excel: Spreadsheets is a product of Microsoft's push to prioritize cross-platform services as well as become a mobile-first company.
+It has become very important to provide programs on mobile devices, instead of trying to convince users to adopt software on Windows and Windows Phone.

 Lacking in features

-There are also no page layout features, image editing options, and you can't import data from other sources or perform any automatic conditional formatting.
+There are also no page layout features or image editing options, and you can't import data from other sources or perform any automatic conditional formatting.